Skip to main content

 Promoting Social-Emotional Development: Building Positive Relationships

 Promotive factors are conditions or attributes of individuals, families, communities or the larger society that actively enhance well-being.
-By intentionally creating and attending to policies that incorporate promotive experiences, managers demonstrate support for children, families and staff members in building positive relationships with one another.
-In this lesson you will learn about team building and how you as a leader can intentionally promote positive relationships within the staff you supervise.
+By intentionally creating and using policies that incorporate promotive experiences, managers demonstrate support for children, families and staff members in building positive relationships with one another.
+In this lesson you will learn about team building and how you can intentionally promote positive relationships between the staff you supervise.

 Objectives